pywbem/pywbem/docs/concepts.rst

 NOTE: The pull operations were added to pywbem in version 0.9.0.

-They were created to reduce scalability issues with extremely large responses from the enumerate requests for instances (EnumerateInstances, Associators, and References) that were causing resource problems in both clients and servers by allowing the client to break large responses up into multiple smaller responses and allowing some filter of the responses to be performed by the server.
+They were created to reduce scalability issues with extremely large responses from servers for instance enumerate operations (EnumerateInstances, Associators, and References) that were causing resource problems in both clients and servers.
+The pull operations allow the client to break large responses up into multiple smaller responses and allowing filtering of the responses to be performed by the server.

 A central concept of pulled enumeration operations is the `enumeration session`, which provides a context in which the operations perform their work and which determines the set of instances or instance paths to be returned.
-To process the operations of an enumeration session, some parameters of the open operation need to be maintained as long as the enumeration session is open.
-In addition, some state data about where the enumeration session is with regard to instances or instance paths already .returned must be maintained.
+To process the operations of an `enumeration session`, some parameters of the open operation need to be maintained as long as the `enumeration session` is open.
+In addition, some state data about where the `enumeration session` is with regard to instances or instance paths already returned must be maintained.

-A successful `Open...` operation establishes the enumeration session and returns an enumeration context value representing it.
-This value is used as an input/output parameter in subsequent Pull operations on that enumeration session.
+A successful `Open...` operation establishes the `enumeration session` and returns an enumeration context (Pybbem result.context) value representing that session.
+This value is used as a parameter in subsequent Pull operations on that enumeration session.

-In general they replace the single request/response (ex.
-EnumerateInstances) that returns all instances in a single response  with a pattern that is based on two operations:
+In general the pull operations replace the single  monolithic request/response (ex.
+EnumerateInstances) that returns all instances in a single response  with a pattern (enumeration sequence) that is based on three operations:

-* `Open...` to open the request enumeration session to the WBEM Server and
+* `Open...` to open the request enumeration session to the WBEM Server and optionally request objects be returned.
 * `Pull...` to continue retrieving objects from the WBEM Server after a successful `Open...`.
-The client continues to pull until an exception or end-of-sequence flag is received.
+The client normally continues to execute pulls until an exception or end-of-sequence flag is received.
+* `CloseEnumeration` Close an `enumeration sequence` before it is complete.
+This request is ONLY used to execute early close; when the eos flag is returned or and error is returned (if `ContinueOnError` is not set), the session is closed by the server.

-They use the same request parameters and the traditional operations and add several more parameters to control the flow of responses (response size, timeouts, etc.)
+The open... requests use the same request parameters as the traditional operations to define the basic characteristics of the  corresponding traditional operation (object name, propertylists, etc) and add several more request parameters to control the flow of responses (response size, timeouts, etc.).
+In addition they add two new request parameters (`QueryFilter` and `QueryFilterLanguage`) to request that the server filter the responses and return only instances/paths that match the filter.

 Relation to traditional operations
 """"""""""""""""""""""""""""""""""

-The convention for the pull operation naming was as follows 1) Prepend the traditional operation name with `Open` and `Pull`, 2) Suffix the pull operations that return both instances and paths with `WithPath`, 3) Change the name suffix on operations that return path information from `Names` to `Paths` to reflect that these operations are returning complete instance paths with host and namespace included.
+The convention for the pull operation naming is as follows:

+1. Prepend the traditional operation name with `Open` and `Pull`
+2. Suffix the pull operations that return both instances and paths with `WithPath`
+3. Change the name suffix on operations that return path information from `Names` to `Paths` to reflect that these operations are returning complete instance paths with host and namespace included.
 The `Exec` was dropped from the name for the `OpenQueryInstances`.

 The pull operations parallel to the traditional operations as follows: